 As for C3 drones, the conversion process is somewhat similar, as they also require an official conversion kit to be considered C5.

-Manufacturers already offer official modification kits to convert these drones into C5s, provided that the proper procedures are followed and current regulations are complied with.
+Manufacturers already offer official conversion kits to upgrade certain C3 drones to C5, provided that the correct procedures are followed and current regulations are complied with.

 How can I legally purchase a C5 drone?